animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-So, when you set `pdx-read-serialized` to `true` on Apache Geode servers where the Apache Geode Functions (including Spring Data for Apache Geode Function-annotated POJO classes) are registered, then you may encounter surprising behavior when invoking the Function `Execution`.
+So, when you set `pdx-read-serialized` to `true` on Apache Geode servers where the Apache Geode Functions (including Spring Data for GemFire Function-annotated POJO classes) are registered, then you may encounter surprising behavior when invoking the Function `Execution`.